Alicia Priest, President

 Alicia Priest, the Oklahoma Education Association’s 97th president taught English Language Learners (ELL) and Spanish in Yukon Public Schools for 16 years.
 A former Parkland Elementary Teacher of the Year, she served as OEA’s vice president from 2011-15 before taking the president’s office.

 Alicia received a bachelor’s in Spanish from Oklahoma City University and a master’s in secondary school administration from the University of Central Oklahoma.
 She is working on a doctorate in Education Leadership-Superintendency from Oklahoma State University.

-A former member of OEA’s Board of Directors, Priest most recently represented Oklahoma on the National Education Association Board of Directors.
-She was appointed by former Gov. Brad Henry to serve on the state Teacher and Leader Effectiveness Committee, and is the chairperson of the State Textbook Committee.
+A former member of OEA’s Board of Directors, Alicia most recently represented Oklahoma on the National Education Association Board of Directors.
+She was appointed by Gov. Mary Fallin to serve on the state Teacher and Leader Effectiveness Commission, and is a former chair of the State Textbook Committee.

-On the local level, Priest served in a variety of positions for the Yukon Professional Educators’ Association including president and negotiations chair.
+On the local level, Alicia served in a variety of positions for the Yukon Professional Educators’ Association including president and negotiations chair.

 Back to top